martinstreicher/session_service/README.md

 			serializer:     SessionService.GuardianSerializer,
 			ttl:            { 30, :days }

+	If you choose to use another form of key, such as OKP, the map may differ.
+For instance, OKP adds an `alg` key and omits the `y` key.

+7. Supplant the placeholders `<local database username>` and `<username's database password>` in _config/dev.secrets.exs_ with the name and password of a local, capable database user.
+Here, the name is `martini` and the password is `someunlikelypassword`.

+		config :session_service, SessionService.Repo,
+			username: "martini",
+			password: "someunlikelypassword"

+	Ensure that the configuration files for other environments also have proper, working database credentials.

-    In general, keys should not be committed to Github.
-Use environment variables and best practices to configure keys in production.
+In general, user names, passwords, certificates, and keys should not be committed to Github.
+Use environment variables and best practices to configure credentials.

 # Run the code